-It is also proposed to remove two trees on the western side of the existing building.
+It is also proposed to remove three trees to provide the new composite deck on the southern side of the existing building.

 4. STATUTORY CONTROLS

 4.1 Environmental Planning and Assessment Regulation 2000

 The following information additional to that on the development application form is provided in accordance with clause 50 and Schedule 1 of the Environmental Planning and Assessment Regulation: